sparkutils/quality/docs/index.md

 * :new:{.pulseABit} Spark 4.1 and 4.x [Connect Support](getting_started/connect/)
 * :new:{.pulseABit} Folder can use a DefaultProcessor, both Folder and Engine now use the improved collectRunner result processing logic
 * :new:{.pulseABit} RuleSuiteGroups, manage a single group of rules by name and use it to access ruleSuites in nested runners and group the results
+* :new:{.pulseABit} Improved compilation performance for large scale RuleSuites by separate compilation
+* :new:{.pulseABit} Experimental and optional support for optimised large scale rules (>20k RuleSuites) with 2x speed improvements and lower memory requirements via TriggerGrouper

 Rules are evaluated lazily during Spark actions, such as writing a row, with results saved in a single predictable column.